Find Trade Colleges

 Education Levels of Airline/Commercial/Professional Pilot and Flight Crew Majors

-In 2020-2021, 718 bachelor's degrees were awarded to airline/commercial/professional pilot and flight crew majors.
+During the 2021-2022 academic year, 692 students earned their bachelor's degree in airline/commercial/professional pilot and flight crew.
 This makes it the 24th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in airline/commercial/professional pilot and flight crew at each degree level.